 Clearance from power lines is to be provided during and after construction.
 Minimum distances from powerlines are to be maintained.

-That the mortar on the Learning Hub Building be an oxide colour finish.
+That the mortar on the Learning Hub Building be an oxide colour finish (or approved equivalent).

-That the colour finish CLD.04 being SWISS PEARL AZURITE 7041, be amended to a traditional charcoal colour finish.
+That the colour finish CLD.04 being SWISS PEARL AZURITE 7041, be amended to a traditional charcoal colour finish (or approved equivalent).

 All plumbing and drainage work shall be carried out by a licensed plumber and drainer and to the requirements of AS/NZS 3500 and the Plumbing Code of Australia.